 Without measuring your successes and mistakes, you won’t be able to improve for next year.
 Choose a customer satisfaction survey that is suitable for your business and its goals.
 Read the article, ‘How to measure customer satisfaction’ for more details and tips.

 After all, according to Bain and Company, returning customers spend on average 67% more than first-time customers, so it makes good business sense to hold on to the new customers you gain over the holiday season.
 See this as an opportunity to grow in the long term, rather than a chance for quick profits.

 These 5 simple steps should help you on your way to ensuring high customer satisfaction rates this holiday season.
 Even if you focus on one or two of these areas, it will pay off both during this high season and long into next year.
+Have a look at how you can use our VoC software, customer survey software, and CSAT survey tool for your improvement.
 Happy holidays!